zekaryas1/notes/docs/Algo/Tree & Graph/Tree/Union find.md

 	- [find-if-path-exists-in-graph](https://leetcode.com/problems/find-if-path-exists-in-graph)
 	- [regions-cut-by-slashes](https://leetcode.com/problems/regions-cut-by-slashes/)
 - Check whether an un-directed graph contains cycle or not
-- Find Number of components
+- Find Number of components in set of graphs
 - Find common ancestor in trees